How we can avoid the biggest engineering skills crisis in a generation

 Despite such progress, there is still a great deal of work to be done if the supply of highly skilled UK engineers is to meet with future demand.
 Perhaps an increase in the number of engineering apprenticeships is the answer, or perhaps significantly more should be done at school level to show the impact engineers have, and persuade the next generation of young people that a career in engineering is a desirable option.

-This article was originally published in issue 1 of Enhance magazine.
+This article was originally featured in Issue 1 of Enhance Magazine